 Bat survey services

-Depending at what stage the developer is at in the ecology process, the first thing that is usually carried out is a Preliminary Ecological Appraisal (PEA).
+Depending on what stage the developer is at in the ecology process, the first thing that is usually carried out is a Preliminary Ecological Appraisal (PEA).
 This method is to rapidly assess and map habitats on site, highlighting areas for further bat surveys.

 Following successful completion of a PEA and its recommendations, bat surveys are conducted by experienced ecologists.
 If there is potential for bat roosts on a site, the following surveys may be required: